LunariumCoin/lunarium-wallet-bootstrap/README.md

 To take advantage of this:

 * First download and unzip the most recent *bootstrap.dat.zip* file: https://github.com/LunariumCoin/lunarium-wallet-bootstrap/releases
-* Then, with the Lunarium wallet closed, the *bootstrap.dat* file into the Lunarium data directory respective to your operating system.
+* Then, with the Lunarium wallet closed, drop the *bootstrap.dat* file into the Lunarium data directory respective to your operating system.

 Linux: